 Latin-American and Caribbean System on Health Sciences Information (LILACS), Medical Literature Analysis and Retrieval System Online (Medline), Scientific Electronic Library Online (SciELO), and PubMed databases were searched.
-The following combined descriptors were matched to the Medical Subject Headings (MeSH) index: "oxidative stress" AND "vitamin D" AND child; "oxidative stress" AND "vitamin D" AND adolescent; "inflammation" AND "vitamin D" AND child; "inflammation" AND "vitamin D" AND child; "inflammation" AND "vitamin D" AND child; "inflammation" AND equivalents.
+The following combined descriptors were matched to the Medical Subject Headings (MeSH) index: "oxidative stress" AND "vitamin D" AND child; "oxidative stress" AND "vitamin D" AND adolescent; "inflammation" AND "vitamin D" AND child; "inflammation" AND "vitamin D" AND adolescent, as well as their Portuguese and Spanish equivalents.
 No geographical and date limits were established.